 The Trust is independent of direction or control by the State or any Minister or officer of the State in performing its functions.
 However, the relevant Minister may give direction to the Trust on administration and financial administration matters.
-In this context the Minister responsible for the Trust in the year under review is the Hon Sue Ellery MLC, Minister for Education and Training.
+In this context, the Minister for Education, Hon Dr Tony Buti MLA, was responsible for the Trust in the year under review.